 This DPIA is considered a 'live' document.
-This means that it is subject to regular review or re-assessment should the nature, scope, context or purpose of the processing alter for any reason.
+This means that it is subject to regular review or reassessment should the nature, scope, context or purpose of the processing alter for any reason.

-Step 2: describe the data processing in more detail Nature of the data processing How will you collect, use, store and delete the data?
+Step 2: describe the data processing in more detail

+Nature of the data processing

+How will you collect, use, store and delete the data?

 What is the source of the data?

 Will you be sharing the data with anyone?

 What types of processing are involved that can be identified as potentially high risk?

+Scope

-Scope What is the nature of the data, and does it include special category or criminal offence data?
+What is the nature of the data, and does it include special category or criminal offence data?

 How much data will you be collecting and using?

 How often?

 How long will you keep it?

 How many individuals are affected?

+Context

-Context What is the nature of your relationship with the individuals?
+What is the nature of your relationship with the individuals?

 Do they include children or other vulnerable groups?

 How much control will they have over the processing?

 Would they expect you to use their data in this way?

+Step 3: consultation process

+What are the benefits of the processing for you, and more broadly?

+What is the intended effect on individuals?

+What do you want to achieve?

+Purposes

+What is the current state of technology in this area and are there any current issues of public concern that you should factor in?

+Is it novel in any way?

 Have there been prior concerns or previous security flaws to do with this type of processing?

-Is it novel in any way?

-What is the current state of technology in this area and are there any current issues of public concern that you should factor in?

-Purposes

-What do you want to achieve?

-What is the intended effect on individuals?

-What are the benefits of the processing for you, and more broadly?

-Step 3: consultation process Explain how you will consult with relevant stakeholders When and how will you seek individuals' views on your data processing activity?
-If you feel it's not appropriate to consult with relevant stakeholders, how can you justify this decision?
-(Make sure you always record any decision not to consult) If you are consulting, who else within your organisation do you need to involve?
+Explain how you will consult with relevant stakeholders

+When and how will you seek individuals' views on your data processing activity?

+If you feel it is not appropriate to consult with relevant stakeholders, how can you justify this decision?
+(Make sure you always record any decision not to consult)

+If you are consulting, who else within your organisation do you need to involve?

 Do you need any of your data processors or any other third parties to help with the consultation?

 Do you plan to consult information security experts, or any other experts?